Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ### Nodef library

 The Nodef library aims to provide a simple wrapper for Core Image CIFilter to apply a node graph (of CIFilter) on an image easily.
-The library is the same library used in the open-source Nodef app that aims to provide compositing capabilities on a mobile device.
-With the app, we can peform many of the compositing behavior without changing programming code.
-At the same time, the Nodef app, is used to test out a [Node Pipeline](NodePipeline.md) idea, to reimagine node-based compositing on a mobile device.
+The library is the same library used in the open-source [Nodef](https://github.com/Misfits-Rebels-Outcasts/Nodef/blob/main/photofiltersandeffects.md) app that aims to provide elegant compositing capabilities on a mobile device.
+With the app, we can peform many of the compositing behavior without changing a line of code.
+At the same time, the Nodef app, is used to test out a [Node Pipeline](NodePipeline.md) idea, that reimagines node-based compositing on a mobile device.

 Besides providng a library for node based compositing, the library also provides default values for each of the different filters, and implements the Codabale protocol to enable saving and loading of the node graph in JSON.
-Nodef aims to allow you to creatively perform compositing on a mobile device and then load the node graph on your desktop or command line to render the final video clip.
+Nodef imagines that we can be creatively compositing on a mobile device and then loading the node graph on our desktop or command line to render the final video clip.

+Happy Compositing!

 ## Sample Usage